Computer-generated imagery: Broadcast and live events

 Weather visualizations were the first application of CGI in television.
+One of the first companies to offer computer systems for generating weather graphics was ColorGraphics Weather Systems in 1979 with the "LiveLine", based around an Apple II computer, with later models from ColorGraphics using Cromemco computers fitted with their Dazzler video graphics card.

 It has now become common in weather casting to display full motion video of images captured in real-time from multiple cameras and other imaging devices.
 Coupled with 3D graphics symbols and mapped to a common virtual geospatial model, these animated visualizations constitute the first true application of CGI to TV.

 CGI has become common in sports telecasting.
 Sports and entertainment venues are provided with see-through and overlay content through tracked camera feeds for enhanced viewing by the audience.
 Examples include the yellow "first down" line seen in television broadcasts of American football games showing the line the offensive team must cross to receive a first down.
 CGI is also used in association with football and other sporting events to show commercial advertisements overlaid onto the view of the playing area.
 Sections of rugby fields and cricket pitches also display sponsored images.
 Swimming telecasts often add a line across the lanes to indicate the position of the current record holder as a race proceeds to allow viewers to compare the current race to the best performance.
 Other examples include hockey puck tracking and annotations of racing car performance and snooker ball trajectories.
 Sometimes CGI on TV with correct alignment to the real world has been referred to as augmented reality.